v8/v8.dev/src/blog/v8-release-89.md

 The graph shows that there is no overhead anymore when running on [JIT-less mode](https://v8.dev/blog/jitless) (Ignition) with a 11.2% performance improvement.
 When using TurboFan, we get up to 40% speedup.
 The overhead compared to the no mismatch case is due to a small optimization in the [function epilogue](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/compiler/backend/x64/code-generator-x64.cc;l=4905;drc=5056f555010448570f7722708aafa4e55e1ad052).
 For more details, see [the design document](https://docs.google.com/document/d/15SQV4xOhD3K0omGJKM-Nn8QEaskH7Ir1VYJb9_5SjuM/edit).

+If you want to learn more about the details behind those improvements, check out the [dedicated blog post](https://v8.dev/blog/adaptor-frame).

 ## V8 API

 Please use `git log branch-heads/8.8..branch-heads/8.9 include/v8.h` to get a list of the API changes.